Luis Romo: 2019–20: Debut season

 In January 2020, he joined Cruz Azul, returning to the club he had played for as a youngster.
 He made his league debut for the club on the 17th of the month in a 2–1 defeat to Atlético San Luis.

 2020–21: Liga MX Best XI and first league title

 On 25 July, he scored his first goal for La Máquina in a 3–0 victory over Santos Laguna.
-On 3 December, he scored his first brace in Cruz Azul's 4–0 first leg victory over Pumas UNAM in the Guardianes 2020 semi-finals.
+On 3 December, he scored his first brace in Cruz Azul's 4–0 first leg victory over Pumas in the Guardianes 2020 semi-finals.
 He played in the return leg of the series which Cruz Azul lost 4–0, resulting in the team's elimination 4–4 on aggregate.

 Romo played an integral part in Cruz Azul's championship-winning Guardianes 2021 campaign.
 He played in 19 matches, scored three goals, and provided seven assists, and was named the league's best player.